 Diwali rangoli designs

-Here is rangoli design that you can try in your home for this Diwali.
+Here are rangoli designs that you can try in your home for this Diwali.
 Let your Diwali be as colorful and bright as these vibrant rangoli colors.

 Different ways of celebrating

 The importance of this festival is the victory of light over darkness which says that we need to follow the path of righteousness.
 Being known as the land of festivals, India will undoubtedly be at its peak festive season during Diwali.
 Every part of the country has different traditions following different rules.
 While the Southern part follows a 3-day festival, the North follows a 5-day pattern.

 Happy Diwali To All